 If tied players have the same Solkoff and Cumulative scores, the next tie-break is Cumulative scores of opposition.
 Tougher opponents are presumed to earn higher cumulative scores, so the tied player with the highest cumulative score of opposition is deemed to have had the hardest pairings and thus the strongest performance.

-Computer tie-breaks are somewhat arbitrary.
+Admittedly, tie-break methods s are somewhat arbitrary.
 A lot of TDs, players, and supporters find them unsatisfying.
+In the end, though, they’re easier to use than a saw, which is what you’d need to divide our tropies….!

 To avoid the unworkability of splitting trophies in half and the arbitrariness of computer tie-breaks, many TDs turn to blitz playoffs to break ties.
 Tied players play a game or series of games of blitz to determine the winner.
 Blitz is essentially just regular chess played fast with a clock.
 Typically, players are given a total of five minutes to complete all their moves.
 The game may end with checkmate, but just as often it ends when one of the players runs out of time and loses.